vidtsin/babycare-odoo/bbc_stock/README.rst

 * Disable create and edit function and filter on is_synced_magento == True for the fields under the website group on the product form
 * Hide style and sequence fields under the website group on the product form
 * #2800, show move lines' expected dates in the picking lines.
 Show max expected date on the picking.
 Max date is writeable and resets the moves' expected dates.
+* Picking's max_date, and move's date_expected are rendered as date instead of timestamp fields.

 Credits
 -------